ares466/aws-notes/devops-pro/HA_FT_DR.md

 - Newly registered targets enter slow start mode only when there is at least one healthy target that is not in slow start mode.
 - You cannot enable both slow start mode and least outstanding requests.

+## Delete Protection

+To prevent your load balancer from being deleted accidentally, you can enable deletion protection.
+If delete portection is enabled, it must be disabled for deleting the load balancer.

 ## ELB Troubleshooting

 **A registered target is not `InService`**